dtone/dtone-dvs-api-java-client/README.md

             Github packages (where we've hosted our library's package) requires authentication (https://help.github.com/en/github/managing-packages-with-github-packages/about-github-packages#about-tokens)

-        - Ensure that you have generated an access token from [github](https://github.com/settings/tokens)

         - Add your username and access token to `~/.m2/settings.xml`